matejlednar/My-highlighter/README.md

 highlighters for HTML and JavaScript

 My highlighter features
-User can use own library prefix
+User can use own library prefix\n
-User can use own class name prefix
+User can use own class name prefix\n
 User can run library manually or automatic
 User can define colors and statements for HTML, XML, JavaScript and DOM User can use own CSS rules